 Deborah Poe is the author of the poetry collections keep (Dusie Press), the last will be stone, too (Stockport Flats), Elements (Stockport Flats), and Our Parenthetical Ontology (CustomWords), as well as a novella in verse, Hélène (Furniture Press).
 Her visual works—video poems and handmade book objects—have been exhibited throughout the US, including at Center for Book Arts, University of Arizona Poetry Center, and University of Pennsylvania Kelly Writers House’s Brodsky Gallery.

 Deborah has taught writing and literature since 2002 and most recently as Associate Professor of English at Pace University and Distinguished Visiting Writer for Seattle University.
-She currently works with SEIU 775 Benefits Group—a Seattle nonprofit serving caregivers across Washington and Montana.
-She lives in Seattle with Karl Bode, a technology and consumer rights journalist, and their two cats, Hiro and Djinn.
+She lives in Seattle, on the ancestral land of the Coast Salish people.

 To discuss teaching, reading, or speaking opportunities, please contact deborah.poe at gmail dot com.